 Sometimes breastfeeding doesn’t go as hoped for, or as expected.
 Some of those mothers, with a little support, guidance and practice, quickly move to a place of comfort and enjoyment and they don’t look back as they overcome challenges.
 But some don’t.
 Some of them need incredible determination to … [Read more...] about Five ways to help when breastfeeding doesn’t go as expected

 La Leche League GB is not a pressure group.
 Our wish is to offer parents accurate information so that they can make informed decisions that feel right for themselves and their child.
-Breastfeeding is the optimal food for a baby as it is uniquely made up of the exact nutrients needed for each … [Read more...] about When breastfeeding isn’t working
+Breastmilk is the optimal food for babies, as it is uniquely made up of the exact nutrients needed for each … [Read more...] about When breastfeeding isn’t working

 A study looking at mothers’ attitudes towards breastfeeding education and promotion has been published by Amy Brown PhD, Department of Public Health, Policy and Social Sciences, Swansea University.
 She asked 1,130 mothers with a baby aged 0-2 years to complete a questionnaire exploring their … [Read more...] about Breastfeeding Survey looks at “What Women Want”